photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 *[Keys]: the names of values
-*[tab]: a tab advances the cursor to the next tab stop *[key-value]: a key-value pair consists of two related data elements
+*[tab]: a tab advances the cursor to the next tab stop *[key-value]: a key-value pair consists of two related data elements *[special characters]: characters that are not a number or letter